 Such requirements are at the heart of Whole Woman's Health v.
 Hellerstedt (formerly v.
 Cole), the Supreme Court case to consider whether Texas' anti-abortion law, known as HB 2, will stand.
 If it does, it would shutter all but 10 abortion providers in the state, reproductive rights experts warn.
 Oral arguments will be heard in the case next week.

-The ruling, promised by June, is likely to have national implications in that it "could influence the fate of some of the more than 200 abortion restrictions enacted since a Republican-led push began in 2011," notes Bloomberg .
+The ruling, promised by June, is likely to have national implications in that it "could influence the fate of some of the more than 200 abortion restrictions enacted since a Republican-led push began in 2011," notes Bloomberg.

 Indeed, added Jessica Gonzalez-Rojas, executive director of the National Latina Institute for Reproductive Health: "For immigrant Latinas in the Rio Grande Valley, allowing HB 2 to stand could mean a complete lockout from abortion access, a de facto total abortion ban.
-Other states who are considering anti-choice legislation are waiting to see what the Justices decide.
-This is a matter of human rights and reproductive justice, and Latinas will take our fight to the Court, to the state legislatures, to the streets, and anywhere else necessary until we secure health, dignity, and justice for all."
+Other states that are considering anti-choice legislation are waiting to see what the Justices decide.
+This is a matter of human rights and reproductive justice, and Latinas will take our fight to court, to the state legislatures, to the streets, and anywhere else necessary until we secure health, dignity, and justice for all."